Prakash9944/node-excersice/Nodejs/nodejs-docs.md

 # 24. Closure

-    *  a function can acess the outside the function value that is called closure
+    *  a function can access the outside the function value that is called closure

 # 25. Data types